enso-managers/home/tools/intro-sheet2reqif.md

 (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and replaced by an ontology term.

-For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two worksheets named "Functions {User Story}" resp.
+For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" resp.
 "Constraints", a resourceClass with the title "User-Story" normalized by
 <a href="https://specif.de/apps/edit.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-QacIoFiQ3a268UVZO9mHsqqrwdo" target="_blank">SpecIF:UserStory</a>
-is assumed for the first worksheet and a resourceClass with the title "Requirement" normalized by
+is assumed for the first spreadsheet and a resourceClass with the title "Requirement" normalized by
 <a href="https://specif.de/apps/edit.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-JissrCtZ51CD04LeneSqolLFJpA" target="_blank">IREB:Requirement</a>
-for the second worksheet.
+for the second spreadsheet.

 ### Properties

-Now for the contents of each worksheet.
-The property names (SpecIF propertyClass titles) are expected in the first line of each worksheet and the resources ("instances") follow from the second line.
+Now for the contents of each spreadsheet.
+The property names (SpecIF propertyClass titles) are expected in the first line of each spreadsheet and the resources ("instances") follow from the second line.
 Defined ontology terms are best used as property names, e.g. dcterms:title and dcterms:description from the <a href="https://www.dublincore.org/" target="_blank">Dublin Core Metadata Initiative</a>.
 The use of agreed terms conveys the meaning of the respective properties so that, just one of the potential benefits,